OsheaRD/Amazonish/README.md

 ![Alt Text](https://media.giphy.com/media/zWyv9xtsEfXQQ/giphy.gif)
 ## Overview

-Amazonish is a backend developer project that mimics the functionality of an e-commerce website, specifically Amazon.
+Amazonish is a backend developer project that mimics the functionality of an e-commerce website, functions include the ability to add items to a database, edit item details, add to shopping cart and more!!!

 ## Screenshots